Blog

 What Typical Baby Monitor Apps Collect

-All this data originates in the most sensitive environment imaginable: your child's bedroom.
-And in many cases, it ends up on servers beyond your control.
+All of this data comes from the most sensitive place there is: your child's bedroom.
+In many cases, it lands on servers you do not control.

 How Timmy Does It Differently